Regulation of Large Retail Establishments (Big Box Retail)

 - Port Townsend Municipal Code Ch.
 17.54 - Formula Retail and Restaurant Establishments.
 (Although directed at "formula" or chain stores which may vary in size, these regulations may also apply to many large retail establishments)

-- Albuquerque, NM Ordinance No. C/S2 O0653 (), "Large Retail Facility Ordinance" - Comprehensive set of requirements, adopted 08/20/2007, and "Big Box Regulation" webpage - Includes video, produced by City Council, to explain proposed ordinance
+- Albuquerque, NM Ordinance No. C/S2 O0653 (), "Large Retail Facility Ordinance" - Comprehensive set of requirements, adopted 08/20/2007, and "Big Box" Regulations webpage - Includes information about phasing requirements and a City Council video to explain proposed ordinance

 - Bozeman, MT Unified Development Code Art.
 22, Sec.
 38.22.180 - Large-scale retail, size limitations and design and site development guidelines and requirements